yanpanlau/yanpanlau.github.io/_posts/2016-07-10-FlappyBird-Keras.md

 THEANO_FLAGS=device=gpu,floatX=float32,lib.cnmem=0.2 python qlearn.py -m "Run"
 ```

-**lib.cnmem=0.2** means you assign 20% of the GPU memory to the programme
+**lib.cnmem=0.2** means you assign only 20% of the GPU's memory to the program.

-If you want to train the network from beginning, delete the model.h5 and run qlearn.py -m "Train"
+**If you want to train the network from beginning, delete "model.h5" and run qlearn.py -m "Train"**

 # What is Deep Q-Network?

-Deep Q-Network is a learning algorithm developed by Google DeepMind team to play Atari games.
+Deep Q-Network is a learning algorithm developed by Google DeepMind to play Atari games.
+They demonstrated how a computer learned to play Atari 2600 video games by observing just the screen pixels and receiving a reward when the game score increased.
+The result was remarkable because it demonstrates the algorithm is generic enough to play various games.

 The following post is a must-read for those who are interested in deep reinforcement learning.